 - an ally for parents and children

-- makes reasonable request of children
+- makes reasonable requests of children

 What are the duties of a Montessori teacher?

-Now that you know what how a Montessori classroom works and what qualities Montessori guides bring to the table to make things run smoothly, let’s take a look at some of the duties of a Montessori teacher.
+Now that you know how a Montessori classroom works and what qualities Montessori guides bring to the table to make things run smoothly, let’s take a look at some of the duties of a Montessori teacher.

 Montessori guides do a lot more than observe children and present materials, though.
 There is a lot to do throughout the school day for a Montessori teacher and a lot happens behind the scenes.

 - keeps records of presentations, activities, behavior, etc.

 - sees that available materials and presentation are based on observations